Norfloxacin is a fluoroquinolone antibiotic. It works by killing sensitive bacteria.

 How to use

-Take this medicine by mouth, usually twice a day, at least 1 hour before or at least 2 hours after a meal or dairy products (eg, milk, yogurt).
-Take with a full glass of water (8 ounces or 240 milliliters).
-Drink plenty of fluids while you are taking this medicine, unless your doctor tells you otherwise.
+Take this medicine by mouth, usually twice a day, at least 1 hour before or at least 2 hours after a meal or dairy product (e.g., milk, yogurt).
+Take it with a full glass of water (8 ounces or 240 milliliters).
+If your doctor tells you otherwise, drink plenty of fluids while you are taking this medicine.
 The dose is based on your medical condition.

 Take this medicine 2 hours before or 2 hours after taking any product that contains magnesium, aluminum, or calcium.
-Some examples include quinapril, certain forms of didanosine (chewable / buffer dispersible tablets or pediatric oral solutions), vitamins / minerals, and antacids.
-Enriched with calcium juices, sucralfate, bismuth subsalicylate, iron and zinc are also included.
-These products bind with noroxin preventing its complete absorption.
+Some examples include quinapril, certain forms of didanosine (chewable/buffer dispersible tablets or pediatric oral solutions), vitamins and minerals, and antacids.
+Enriched with calcium juices, sucralfate, bismuth subsalicylate, iron, and zinc are also included.
+These products bind with Noroxin, preventing its complete absorption.

 Drugs and Class Mechanism

-Store at room temperature 77 degrees F (25 degrees C) away from light and moisture.
-Short term storage between 59-86 degrees F (15-30 degrees C) is allowed.
+Keep it at room temperature at 77 degrees F (25 degrees C) away from light and moisture.
+Short-term storage between 59 and 86 degrees F (15-30 degrees C) is allowed.
 Do not store it in the bathroom.
 Keep all medicines out of the reach of children and pets.